 .Greg's first job ever (busboy), in college (food delivery) & after college (doorman) were all in the hotel/restaurant industry.
 His post-graduate civic efforts began when he took some students for milkshakes.
 Since then, he has coordinated & hosted (or co-hosted) more than 300 events to bring people of different ages, races & backgrounds together.
 The groups have ranged in size from 5 to 500.
-The events have included brunches, dinners, banquets/galas & parties.
+The events have included brunches, dinners, banquets, galas & parties.
 They have taken place in the USA, Canada & Africa.
+For his efforts, he has received some meaningful honors -- including an honorary degree in Hospitality Management.
 His efforts to team up with restaurants & hotels - using food & beverages to bring communities together - have been featured by media like Nation's Restaurant News & Beverage World.
-The TV show, Good Morning America, buried a Time Capsule which chronicled his efforts to bring diverse people together for brunches.
-In 2006, he received an honorary degree in Hospitality Management (Scroll down for next paragraph)
+The TV show, Good Morning America, buried a Time Capsule which chronicled his efforts to bring diverse people together for brunches..
+(Scroll down for next paragraph)

 The books based on Greg's story highlight how group meals & banquets/galas can be such a positive experience.
-The books & posters based on his story have been used as part of external efforts (i.e. for local students) or internal efforts (i.e. for their own staff) by many restaurants & other F&B-related groups like Bistro Provence, The Local Pizzeria, Freshline Foods, Bradley Dining Services & McDonald's.
+The books & posters based on his story have been used as part of external efforts (i.e. for local students & teachers) or internal efforts (i.e. for their own staff or customers) by many restaurants & other F&B-related groups like Bistro Provence, Wisconsin Restaurant Association, Texas Restaurant Association, Freshline Foods, Tosca Restaurant, Fuddruckers Kerrville, Attman's Deli, Bradley Dining Services & McDonald's.
 GRIL ordered copies of The First Thirty for an entire staff Common Read.
 Greg has been invited to speak at events for F&B-related audiences including events for staff of General Mills, Coca-Cola North America & a convention for companies who make & sell ice cream.
 In some cases, F&B-related groups like The Republic of Tea have sponsored his speech at a school.
+He also has spoken with people (i.e. Food for Thought event) about the value of shared meals & some of the concrete steps they can take if they wish to host a meaningful one on their campus or in their community.
 On a personal level, he has spent time working & volunteering on farms, taking cooking lessons &/or shadowing chefs in the kitchen..